mozuma/mozuma/docs/models/ArcFace.md

 ## Models

-The MagFace model is an implementation of a [`TorchMlModule`][mlmodule.v2.torch.modules.TorchMlModule].
+The MagFace model is an implementation of a [`TorchMlModule`][mlmodule.torch.modules.TorchMlModule].

 ::: mlmodule.models.arcface.modules.TorchArcFaceModule
     selection: